seanmorris/smgen/pages/index.md

 ## Templates

-The following files were created by the `init` script, and can be modified for customization.
-You should commit them to some version control (git) as a backup before you modify them.
+The following files are created by the `init` script and can be modified for customization:

-* template/page.php
+* `templates/page.php`
-* template/header.php
+* `templates/header.php`
-* template/footer.php
+* `templates/footer.php`

-See [Customization#Themes, CSS, and JS Injection](customization.html#themes-css-and-js-injection) for info on writing/customizing your own styles and javascript.
+See [Customization#Themes, CSS, and JS Injection](customization.html#themes-css-and-js-injection) for info on writing or customizing your own styles and JavaScript.

 See [Customization#Writing Your Own Templates](customization.html#writing-your-own-templates) for info on creating/editing your own templates.